 This simple vegetarian ramen recipe features a homemade ramen soup base of sautéed aromatics (garlic and ginger), vegetable broth, soy sauce, hoisin sauce, and rice wine vinegar.

-In packaged ramen noodle soups, the soup base is a LONG list of salt, MSG, sugar, maltodextrin, soy sauce powder, leek chips, spices, chicken broth powder, beef stock powder, disodium succinate, malic acid, garlic powder, disodium inosinate, disodium guanylate, corn oil, sodium citrate, sesame oil.
+In packaged instant ramen noodle soups, the soup base is a LONG list of salt, MSG, sugar, maltodextrin, soy sauce powder, leek chips, spices, chicken broth powder, beef stock powder, disodium succinate, malic acid, garlic powder, disodium inosinate, disodium guanylate, corn oil, sodium citrate, sesame oil.

 What noodles are in ramen soup?